Military history of the United States during World War II

-During the war, some 16,112,566 Americans served in the United States Armed Forces, with 405,399 killed and 671,278 wounded.
+During the war, some 16,112,566 Americans served in the United States Armed Forces, with 407,316 killed and 671,278 wounded.
+According to the US Department of Defense, of the 407,316 dead, about 250,000 were killed in the European theater, the remaining 160,000 died in the Pacific War.
 There were also 130,201 American prisoners of war, of whom 116,129 returned home after the war.
-Key civilian advisors to President Roosevelt included Secretary of War Henry L. Stimson, who mobilized the nation's industries and induction centers to supply the Army, commanded by General George Marshall and the Army Air Forces under General Hap Arnold.
-The Navy, led by Secretary of the Navy Frank Knox and Admiral Ernest King, proved more autonomous.
-Overall priorities were set by Roosevelt and the Joint Chiefs of Staff, chaired by William Leahy.
-The defeat of the Nazis was the US's official highest priority per its agreement with Britain, however in practice the US devoted more resources to the Pacific than Europe and Africa until 1944.
+Key civilian advisors to President Roosevelt included Secretary of War Henry L. Stimson, who mobilized the nation's industries and induction centers to supply the U.S. Army, commanded by General George C. Marshall and the Army Air Forces under General Henry H. Arnold.
+The U.S. Navy, led by Secretary of the Navy Frank Knox and Admiral Ernest J. King, proved more autonomous.
+Overall priorities were set by Roosevelt and the Joint Chiefs of Staff, chaired by William D. Leahy.
+The defeat of the Nazis was the U.S.'s official highest priority per its agreement with Britain; however, in practice, the US devoted more resources to the Pacific than Europe and Africa until 1944.

 Admiral King put Admiral Chester W. Nimitz, based in Hawaii, in charge of the Pacific War against Japan.
-The Imperial Japanese Navy had the advantage, taking the Philippines as well as British and Dutch possessions, and threatening Australia but in June 1942, its main carriers were sunk during the Battle of Midway, and the Americans seized the initiative.
+The Imperial Japanese Navy had the advantage, taking the Philippines as well as British and Dutch possessions and threatening Australia.
+However, in June 1942, its main carriers were sunk during the Battle of Midway, and the Americans seized the initiative.
 The Pacific War became one of island hopping, so as to move air bases closer and closer to Japan.
 The Army, based in Australia under General Douglas MacArthur, steadily advanced across New Guinea to the Philippines, with plans to invade the Japanese home islands in late 1945.
 With its merchant fleet sunk by American submarines, Japan ran short of aviation gasoline and fuel oil, as the US Navy in June 1944 captured islands within bombing range of the Japanese home islands.
-Strategic bombing directed by General Curtis Lemay destroyed all the major Japanese cities, as the US captured Okinawa after heavy losses in spring 1945.
+Strategic bombing directed by General Curtis Lemay destroyed all the major Japanese cities, as the U.S. captured Okinawa after heavy losses in spring 1945.
 With the atomic bombings of Hiroshima and Nagasaki, the Soviet invasion of Manchuria, and the imminent invasion of the home islands, Japan surrendered.